AlexGalays/collection-js/README.md

 <a name="using-the-lib"></a>
 # Using the library in your code

-At present, the library can only be imported as a script tag and creates a Collection namespace in the window object.
+## As a script tag in the browser
-Support for AMD and other alternatives will likely be added at some point.
+Use collection-debug or collection-release in a script tag.
+This creates a global Collection namespace.

+## In node.js
+collection-debug and collection-release can be used as node modules.

+## Using an AMD loader
+collection-amd-debug is an AMD compatible module.

 This library has no dependencies.

 <a name="motivation"></a>
 # Motivation